dnsimple/dnsimple-support/content/articles/dnsimple-support.markdown

 ## Priority support

-If you have a Business subscription, you can count on prompt responses with priority support and a dedicated queue.
+If you have a Business subscription, you have priority support and a dedicated queue for faster responses.

 To send a priority support email, fill out the [contact form](https://dnsimple.com/contact) while logged in to your business account.